 The n column in this table includes unweighted sample sizes to identify the number of teachers with valid data on each of the constructs.

-Spring 2020 data were collected from April 20, 2020 to July 17, 2020, during the COVID-19 pandemic.
+Spring 2020 data were collected from April 20, 2020 to July 17, 2020, during the

 ^aExamples of "other" races/ethnicities include Greek and Dominican.

 Table C.15.
 Teachers' total depressive symptoms